 Notice that this list is not meant to be all-inclusive, but concentrates on meetings of potential interest to X-ray, gamma-ray, cosmic-ray, and gravitational astrophysicists.
-The HEASARC also maintains a list of on-line proceedings of high-energy astrophysics meetings.
-Updates, corrections, and/or suggestions about meetings should be sent to firstname.lastname@example.org
+The HEASARC also maintains a list of upcoming high-energy astrophysics summer schools, a list of on-line proceedings of high-energy astrophysics meetings, as well as a list of on-line proceedings of high-energy astrophysics summer schools.

 Other Sources of Information on Upcoming Meetings

 The XMM-Newton Science Operations Centre is organising the Science Workshop: Astrophysics of Hot Plasma from Extended X-ray Sources

 Hot plasmas dominate the X-ray emission of supernova remnants, much of the interstellar medium in galaxies, galactic halos and winds, and the intra-cluster medium in clusters of galaxies.
 Plasma characteristics, observed through their X-ray morphology and spectral properties, reveal the physical processes at work and the structure and evolution of these systems.
 XMM-Newton and Chandra have been accumulating rich resources of emission line spectra with medium and high spectral resolution.
 Building on this heritage, in the next decade the XRISM mission and the Athena X-ray observatory will yield unprecedented high-spectral resolution mapping of extended sources.
 Accurate plasma codes will become even more essential for data interpretation.
 This workshop aims to review our current understanding of these X-ray plasmas, their modelling and their astrophysical implications.
 The goal is to prepare the younger generation and to foster cooperation between the participants on common astrophysics issues, on plasma code requirements, modelling of X-ray spectra, and data reduction of extended sources.